casper-network/docs/source/docs/casper/workflow/two-party-multi-sig.md

 ```
 </details>

-In the example output, you can see the account addresses listed within the `associated_keys` section.
+In the example output, you can see the account hashes listed within the `associated_keys` section.
 Each key has weight `1`; since the action threshold for `deployment` is `2`, neither account can sign and send a deploy individually.
 Thus, the deploy needs to be signed by the secret keys of each account to reach the required threshold.